 Intro to I-Corps:

-USF is one of the 86 national sites designated for this training and one of only two in Florida.
+USF is one of the 99 national sites designated for this training and one of only three in Florida.
 You will be part of a highly sought-after national movement and join the elite groups of innovators in the National Innovation Network of I-Corps participants.
 If selected, you will join the select group of I-Corps Fellows at USF.

 The I-Corps Site at USF provides infrastructure, advice, resources, networking opportunities, training and modest funding to explore the transition of your ideas, devices, processes or other intellectual activities into the marketplace.